treefishuk/Nomoni/docs/_getting_started/part-five-security.md

 So we need the best of both worlds...

-To do that create a new class in the new master project that looks as follows:
+To do that create a new class in the new presentation project that looks as follows:

 ```